 Before we look at exactly why Red light therapy can help prevent and treat wrinkles it is important to understand how we get wrinkles and what factors affect the formation of them.

 Why do we develop wrinkles?

-Wrinkles and loose, sagging skin are an unavoidable aspect of aging.
+Wrinkles and loose, sagging skin is an unavoidable aspect of aging.
 There are numerous factors that contribute to wrinkles.
 These factors range from your normal body processes to external factors such as lifestyle choices and diet.

 Natural Body processes

 Your skin is made up of a few distinct parts which all contribute to the health and look of your skin.
 Each change as you get older contributing to a more aged appearance.